interledger-deprecated/ilp-kit/docs/SETUP.md

 > Guide to setting up your very own ILP Kit.
 > Estimated time: a couple of hours.

+> **NOTE**: These instructions support either a local machine (for testing
-> **NOTE**: These instructions use DigitalOcean's Node 6.9.1 image on Ubuntu in
+> only) or DigitalOcean's Node 6.9.1 image on Ubuntu.
+This is in order to be as
-> order to be as simple as possible.
-You can run ILP Kit on any other OS and
+> simple as possible.
+You can run ILP Kit on any other OS and hosting provider,
-> hosting provider, but there might be a couple additional steps.
+> but there might be a couple additional steps.

 > _Don't hesitate to open issues or ask for help._